chenlinear/chenlinear.github.io/content/posts/20230416-book-review-boojums-all-the-way-through.md

 ---
 author: "Chen Li"
-title: "Book review: Boojums All the Way Through: Communicating Science in a Prosaic Age"
+title: "Book Review: Boojums All the Way Through: Communicating Science in a Prosaic Age"
 date: "2023-04-16"
 tags:
 - Physics